Grkila/Grkila/README.md

 ---
 ## 📜 **About Me**
 ---
-I am a fourth-year Control Systems Engineering student specializing in robotics, embedded systems, and industrial automation.
-My coursework and hands-on projects have provided me with a strong foundation in control algorithm design (PID, SMC, Fuzzy), microcontroller programming (ESP32, STM32), and computer vision with OpenCV.
+I am an Electrical and Computer Engineering graduate (B.El.Comp.Eng.
+Hons) with a passion for robotics, embedded systems, and industrial automation.
+I recently completed my undergraduate studies with a 9.11/10 GPA (Oct 2021 - Dec 2025), specializing in mechatronics and control systems.
-Key projects include developing SIL/HIL simulations for a two-joint robot manipulator, engineering a smart robotic grasping system with adaptive force control, and building a high-frequency derivatives trading system for a 24-hour hackathon.
+My expertise spans the full stack of robotic development: from mechanical design (FDM 3D printing) and PCB layout to firmware (FreeRTOS, ESP32, STM32) and control algorithms (PID, Fuzzy, FFT-based signal analysis).
+Key projects include my thesis on an adaptive gripper with micro-vibration slip detection and SIL/HIL simulations for robot manipulators.
 My leadership experience as Head Organizer for EESTEC LC Novi Sad has equipped me with valuable project management and teamwork skills.
 I am proficient in C/C++, Python, MATLAB, and various industry-standard tools.
 I'm always looking for the next challenge in robotics or control systems.
 If you're working on something exciting in automation or just want to talk tech, feel free to connect!

 <details>